-LEMELS N-MIT

-The Lemelson-MIT National Collegiate Student Prize Competition Supported by The Lemelson Foundation

-The Lemelson-MIT National Collegiate Student Prize Competition is open to teams of inventive undergraduates and individual graduate students.
-Applicants submit their inventions in categories that represent significant sectors of the economy, which could be reimagined and improved through invention.
+LEMELS N-MIT The Lemelson-MIT National Collegiate Student Prize Competition Supported by The Lemelson Foundation The Lemelson-MIT National Collegiate Student Prize Competition is open to teams of inventive undergraduates and individual graduate students.
+Applicants submit their inventions in categories that represent significant sectors, which could be reimagined and improved through invention.
 Inventions can address opportunities in both developed and developing economies.
+Engaging Higher Education Faculty and Staff: